 At night, they should have a temperature drop of about 10 to 15 degrees Fahrenheit (5 to 10 degrees Celsius), so heating at night may not be required if your home's temperature doesn't fall below 65 to 70 degrees Fahrenheit (18 to 21 degrees Celsius).
 Heating is best accomplished by using a basking or incandescent light in a reflector or a ceramic heat element, any of which should be placed outside of the cage to prevent burns.

 Chameleons also need a full-spectrum ultraviolet (UVA/UVB) light source, so you should invest in a good bulb.
 Keep the UV light on for 10 to 12 hours per day.
 Remember that these bulbs need to be replaced every six months or based on the manufacturer's recommendations.

 Chameleons benefit from spending time outdoors in natural sunlight when the temperatures are appropriate but beware of overheating as Jackson's chameleons do not tolerate well temperatures higher than 90 degrees Fahrenheit (32 degrees Celsius).

 Food and Water

 Jackson's chameleons need a humidity level of 50 to 80 percent.
 This can be accomplished by misting the plants in the enclosure regularly (at least twice daily) and through the use of a drip or misting system.
 Chameleons rarely drink from a water bowl, but they will lap up droplets of water off plants; the misting and a drip system also serve as water sources.

-In addition, some chameleons also eat a bit of plant matter, including live plants in the cage, so use nontoxic plants.
-Collard greens, mustard greens, turnip greens, and sugar snap pea pods are possibilities (try attaching them to the side of the cage).
+Also, some chameleons eat a bit of plant matter, including live plants in the cage, so use non-toxic plants.
+Collard greens, mustard greens, turnip greens, and sugar snap peapods are possibilities (try attaching them to the side of the cage).